WinnieSchLin/checksum-generation/README.md

       mediainfo metadata matching with expected metadata

 *Future updates*
+* Have mediainfo only run once and parse output instead of running a separate command for each field (hopefully this'll cut down on some time)
 * Output inventory every X number of files, so that losing network connection will not result in lost work
 * Determine how to have script restart from last saved inventory in case of failure